There are different types and subtypes of myeloma. These include light chain myeloma and non secretory myeloma.

-Monoclonal gamopathy of undetermined significance (MGUS)
+Monoclonal gammopathy of undetermined significance (MGUS)

 MGUS does not usually need treatment.
 Some people with MGUS go on to develop myeloma, so your specialist or GP will see you regularly for check ups.
 About 1 out of 100 people with MGUS (1%) develop myeloma each year.

 Doctors usually treat plasmacytoma with radiotherapy.

 About 10 to 15 out of every 100 people with myeloma (10 to 15%) develop amyloidosis.
+But it doesn't always cause problems.
 However, it is rare for people with amyloidosis to develop myeloma.